SebaG20xx/SebaG20xx/README.md

 - 👋 Hi, I’m @SebaG20xx
 - 👀 I’m interested in programming and learning about computer engineering
-- 🌱 I’m currently learning computer engineering at UTFSM
+- 🌱 I’m currently learning computer science at UTFSM
-- 💞️ I’m looking to collaborate on everything
+- 💞️ I’m looking to collaborate on everything related to cybersecurity or data parsing
 - 📫 How to reach me, issues on github

 <!---